cKlee/movingwall/mwo.md

 Used to relate a [MovingWall] to its quantitative value. [gr:hasValue] is defined by [GoodRelations].

-	gr:hasValue rdf:type owl:AnnotationProperty , owl:DatatypeProperty ;
+	gr:hasValue a owl:AnnotationProperty , owl:DatatypeProperty ;
-		skos:scopeNote "Used to relate a moving wall to its quantitative value."@en . rdfs:isDefinedBy <http://purl.org/goodrelations/v1> .
+		skos:scopeNote "Used to relate a moving wall to its quantitative value."@en ;
+		rdfs:isDefinedBy <http://purl.org/goodrelations/v1> .

 ## hasUnitOfMeasurement